Office of the Superintendent of Financial Institutions

 The term “closed block” used in this guideline refers exclusively to closed participating blocks resulting from demutualization.

-OSFI is committed to having companies enhance the level of disclosure to participating policyholders in order to facilitate informed decision-making and informed policyholder expectations.
+OSFI is committed to having companies enhance the level of disclosure to participating policyholders in order to facilitate informed decision-making and policyholder expectations.
 In this regard, OSFI expects companies to develop and publish meaningful descriptions of the investment income and expense allocation methodologies required pursuant to sections 457 and 458 of the ICA.

 Section 459 of the ICA requires that the Board of Directors (the Board) of a company file a copy, with the Superintendent, of a resolution approving the method of allocation of investment income and expenses to a participating account within thirty days after making the resolution.